yetanotherdudecoding/kalytical/README.md

 ==========
 This should bootstrap properly on any Centos or Rhel 7 system.

 1. I reccomend 8 cores with at least 16GB of RAM.
 2. While you could use a local VM, the bootstrapping of the platform is pretty network heavy as it loads several large docker images and tar files into nexus - cloud VMs have much more network bandwidth
 3. You can get $300 in free credits with Google Cloud - thats what I use and reccomend.
 You can also provision the box with 100GB of SSD in the free version - I highly reccomend that as well.
 4. Once you've provisioned the box, clone this repo.
 5. Execute  "sudo bootstrap/bootstrap/bootstrapCentos7.sh" - this will take up to 30 minutes
+  5.1 If you're using a cloud VM, ensure that you have internet egress to ports 30000-32767, or some other way to reach the box (perhaps through a jump host)
 6. Navigate to the instance IP at port 30080 to reach jenkins, 30881 to reach Nexus.
 7. Execute the run-all jenkins job to bring up the remaining resources.
 8. Streamsets can be reached at port 30530, and a pipeline started to write to HDFS